Audits Are Always Done Immediately

 Think again.
 The auditing process typically begins three to four months after the filing deadline.

-Also, in most cases the IRS has up to three years to conduct an audit with the majority of them occurring in the latter two years.
-Simply put, it takes a while for the IRS to review millions of documents.
-If the IRS shows up after this point, you can quote the statute of limitation [source: Wood].
+Also, in most cases the IRS has up to three years after a return was filed or is due, whichever is later, to conduct an audit [source: IRS] Simply put, it takes a while for the IRS to review millions of documents.

 However, there are exceptions to this rule which we've listed below: